 Function: Show the original oid of the private mib.
+Command mode: Admin and configuration mode.

 Usage Guide: Check the beginning oid of the private mib by show private-mib oid command.

 Example: Show the original oid of the private mib.